 Core Values

-NELA Therapy proudly stands against racism and discrimination in all its forms.
-We are committed to providing a safe, inclusive, and affirming space for individuals from the LGBTQIA+ community.
-We firmly believe that every person deserves respect, understanding, and support in their journey towards personal growth and healing.
+NELA Therapy stands against racism, discrimination, and oppression in all forms.
+I am committed to providing a safe, inclusive, and affirming space for clients across identities, including LGBTQIA+ individuals, couples, and communities.
+I believe every person deserves respect, dignity, understanding, and support as they move toward healing, growth, and more authentic connection.

 NELA Therapy would like to acknowledge that we are on the traditional land of the Gabrielino-Tongva people past and present and honor with gratitude the land itself and the Gabrielino-Tongva Nation.